wisplite/BLE-mesh/README.md

 This is the working repository for my custom Bluetooth mesh protocol.

 This protocol is completely bespoke and does not adhere to any existing standards.
-It is designed to send messages over an arbitrarily large BLE mesh network via BLE 5.0 extended advertising.
+It is designed to send messages over an arbitrarily large BLE mesh network via ~BLE 5.0 extended advertising~ GATT.

 I am building this because I have yet to see any simple BLE Mesh SDK other than Bridgefy, which is proprietary, has a terrible licensing scheme, and completely opaque pricing.
 This project is open-source, and will always be open-source.
 I see no reason to make a communication protocol proprietary.